matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 When encryption is enabled in a room, files should be uploaded encrypted on the homeserver.

-In order to achieve this, a client should generate a single-use 256-bit AES key, and encrypt the file using AES-CTR.
-The counter should be 64-bit long, starting at 0 and prefixed by a random 64-bit Initialization Vector (IV), which together form a 128-bit unique counter block.
+In order to achieve this, the client generates a single-use 256-bit AES key, and encrypts the file using AES-CTR.
+The counter is 64 bits long, starting at 0 and prefixed by a random 64-bit Initialization Vector (IV), which together form a 128-bit unique counter block.

+Clients MUST generate both the AES key and IV using a cryptographically secure random source and MUST NOT use the same key or IV multiple times.
+The latter 64 bits of the 128-bit counter block MUST start at zero.

 {{% boxes/warning %}}
 An IV must never be used multiple times with the same key.
 This implies